 “Com’n we have to help.”

 We hadn’t gone 100 feet when a group of older teenagers, dressed like the gang we’d jumped, came out of a building.
-I pulled the gun out of my waistband, and they moved back up the building’s front stoop.
+I pulled the gun out of my waistband.
+They backed up the building’s front stoop.
 A car’s blaring horn came around the corner.
 It was Joey with three or four gangsters chasing him on foot.
 We piled in on top of those already crowded in the convertible.
 We headed for the New England Expressway, leaving the chasers in the dirt.

 “What were you going to do, hold them off at the IRT?”
 Joey shouted at me.